Emmanuel Macron: Approval ratings

 According to an IFOP poll for Le Journal du Dimanche, Macron started his five-year term with a 62% approval rating, which rose to 64% by 24 June.
 One month later, Macron suffered a 10% point drop in popularity, the largest at the beginning of a term for any president since Jacques Chirac in 1995, and by August, his popularity had fallen off 24 percentage points since June.
 This was attributed to his recent confrontations with former Chief of Defence Staff Pierre de Villiers, the nationalization of the Chantiers de l'Atlantique shipyard owned by the bankrupt STX Offshore & Shipbuilding, and a reduction in housing benefits.

 By the end of September 2017, seven out of ten respondents said that they believed Emmanuel Macron was respecting his campaign promises, though a majority felt that the policies the government was putting forward were "unfair".
 Macron's popularity fell sharply again in 2018, reaching about 25% by the end of November during the yellow vests movement.
 During the COVID-19 pandemic in France, his popularity increased, reaching 50% at its highest in July 2020.

 Benalla affair

 On 18 July 2018, Le Monde revealed in an article that a member of Macron's staff Alexandre Benalla posed as a police officer and beat a protester during May Day demonstrations in Paris earlier in the year and was suspended for a period of 15 days before only being internally demoted.
 The Élysée failed to refer the case to the public prosecutor and a preliminary investigation into the case was not opened until the day after the publication of the article, and the lenient penalty served by Benalla raised questions within the opposition about whether the executive deliberately chose not to inform the public prosecutor as required under the code of criminal procedure.

+Social Media Regulation

+In August 2026, France's Constitutional Council struck down key provisions of a proposed law prohibiting social media access for minors under 15, ruling that a blanket ban constituted a disproportionate restriction on freedom of expression.
+Following the decision, President Macron announced a revised legislative proposal in September 2026 to align with constitutional and European Union standards.